EastAgile/movey-webapp/README.md

 The provided `templates` has a top-level `layout.html`, which should be your global public layout.
 The `templates/dashboard` folder is what a user sees upon logging in.

 In development, your templates are automatically reloaded on edit.
+Jelly also provides a stock "an error happened" view, similar to what Django does.

-In production, this is disabled.
+In production, both of these are disabled.

 ## Static
 The `static` folder is where you can place any static things.
 In development, [actix-files]() is preconfigured to serve content from that directory, in order to make life easier for just running on your machine.
 This is disabled in the `production` build, mostly because we tend to shove this behind Nginx.
 You can swap this as needed.